rackerlabs/docs-server-virt/docs/replication-and-recovery/understanding-vm-replication.rst

 of the write, asynchronously, to the target site.
 The target site adds the write to a journal managed by the VRA.
 Each protected VM has its own journal.
 By default, the Zerto Journal is located on the Target VM recovery datastore.
 Each journal can expand to a size specified in the VPG definition and automatically shrinks when the expanded capacity is not needed.

-VMware Server Virtualization
-Local and Remote VM Replication
-Architecture

 .. image:: picture1.png